 2011-05-10 That night we went to a local street restaurant.
 This dish is fried shrimp with pineapple, with some mayonnaise and sprinkles.
 I'm losing faith in America that I found this dish in Taipei.

 The National Palace Museum is one of the must see tourist attractions in Taipei.
 After we saw that, we went to the Astronomy Museum, which we enjoyed a bit more.
 Too much art in the National Palace Museum.

 2011-05-11 The next day we headed for the National Palace Museum.
 I'm not good at understanding busses, so we ended up walking along a stream with gardens on each side.
 Too hot for this stroll. photo credit - Jeff

-2011-05-11 Next stop was the Taipei Astronomical Museum, which was really good, and highly recommended.
+2011-05-11 Next stop was the Taipei Astronomical Museum, which was superb, and highly recommended.
 Even with this flat earth model.

-2011-05-11 While the museum was neat, the space technologies was a little dated.
-It was pretty cool that I was in this museum while Jeff was wearing his SpaceX shirt, and he can comment on the exhibits as an expert. photo credit - Jeff
+2011-05-11 While the museum was neat, the space technologies were a little dated.
+It was cool that I was in this museum while Jeff was wearing his SpaceX shirt, and he can comment on the exhibits as an expert. photo credit - Jeff

 2011-05-11 During the ride you encounter aliens.
 ALIENS!